Walkthrough of the String Trim Function

 What is String Trim?

-String trim removes space, tabs and various lengths of whitespace at the beginning or end of a string.
+In C#, string trim removes space, tabs, and various lengths of whitespace at the beginning or end of a string.
 This is good for user inputs, or forms where users may have accidentally put a space or copied some text from somewhere else that had a space in it.
-The other function overloads of trim allow us to find and remove any character or set of character at the beginning or end of a string.
+The other function overloads of trim allow us to find and remove any character or set of characters at the beginning or end of a string.

 Syntax